John Tait (runner): Biography

 In 1910, Tait ran a series of famous indoor "match" races against George Bonhag, the undefeated world's "indoor king" and multiple Olympic medalists.
 With North American telegraph services and newspapers hanging off every race, Tait defeated the American in 2 of 4 races held in New York City at Madison Square Garden and in Buffalo, NY.
 In one of his victories, Tait beat Bonhag in the Garden one night after the two were hilariously forced to share the same bed for rest in the afternoon due to overcrowding in the New York Athletic Club.
 That evening, in front of a crowd of 9,000, they both ducked under the existing world indoor record for 1.5 miles, with Tait ahead by 25 yards.
 He was later celebrated as a conquering hero in the Great Hall of the West End YMCA, at Queen St. and Dovercourt Road -- 'The house that Jack Built', as they called the 'West End Y' from 1904 to 1911 until the famed facility moved to Dovercourt and College St.

 Tait finished second behind Douglas McNicol in the 1 mile event at the British 1911 AAA Championships.

 After 1911 Tait also found fame as a sports reporter and columnist for the Mail and Empire, Toronto Telegram, Toronto Daily World, and the Toronto Sunday World, co-founding the famous "Yap Yaps Corner" (a popular celebrity sports and humour column) with Mr. Laurie.
 From 1915 to 1918, he served double duty in The Great War as an artillery gunner in the Canadian Expeditionary Force and as a war correspondent for the Telegram.

 In 1912, facing speculative news from doctors that his heart had become enlarged from eight grueling years of training and competition, Tait finished fourth in his heat of the 1500 metres, failing to qualify for the final.
 He also competed in the marathon, again failing to finish.

-Jack Tait actually lived on Dovercourt Road in Toronto's west end during his athletic career, where from 1903 to 1907, his neighbors were the Rev. Edwin Pearson family.
-Almost fifty years later, in 1952, one of Mr. Pearson's sons, Lester Bowles Pearson—Prime Minister of Canada from 1963 to 1968—finally let it slip in great detail—in his first-ever interview about growing up in Toronto—that Jack Tait was his first and most profound boyhood hero.
-Pearson and Tait then began a memorable, hilarious correspondence by mail, telephone, and telegram until 1969.
+Jack Tait resided on Dovercourt Road in Toronto's west end during his athletic career, where from 1903 to 1907, his neighbors were the Rev. Edwin Pearson family.
+Almost fifty years later, in 1952, one of Mr. Pearson's sons—Lester Bowles Pearson, Prime Minister of Canada from 1963 to 1968—revealed in his first-ever interview about growing up in Toronto that Jack Tait was his first and most profound boyhood hero.
+Pearson and Tait then began a memorable, humorous correspondence by mail, telephone, and telegram until 1969.
 From 1926 - 1971, Jack Tait and family lived at 207 Wineva Ave. in the heart of Toronto's famed Beach neighborhood.